edmacabebe/Open-Grants-Program/project-ipromiseio.md

     The team has been into Horizen Proof of Service [Masternode Managed Service Hosting](www.nodelauncher.com) for the past couple of years and is looking at a way to upgrade/update its knowledge and learn to use newer and more current advancements in Blockchain technology especially on dApps and most specifically DeFi.

-    Our intent eventually, is how we could use web3.0 and PolkaDot as a platform to offer or enable more of our software engineering and DevOps capabilities as a service and/or develop DeFi apps.
+    Our intent eventually, is how we could use web3.0 and PolkaDot as a platform to offer or enable more of our software engineering and DevOps capabilities as a service in a resource pool that could be leveraged by other projects while at the same time build our profile to develop DeFi apps.

-    At the next step, we are also looking at the possibility of developing a multi-cloud IAC deployable Parachain using the Kubernetes platform.
+    As our next step (in the short haul), we are also looking at the possibility of developing a multi-cloud IAC deployable Parachain using the Kubernetes platform.
 And in many ways, enable us to develop more use cases as described below.

-  * Other use-cases we are looking at are for DeFi payments, loan, crowd-funding or mutually pooled funding for Proof-of-Service (masternodes) and Proof-of-Stake (Staking) on managed-service hosted nodes for validators, collators, nominators, fishermen.
+  * Other use-cases we are looking at are for DeFi payments, loan, supply-value-chain, crowd-funding or mutually pooled funding for Proof-of-Service (masternodes) and Proof-of-Stake (Staking) on managed-service hosted nodes for validators, collators, nominators, fishermen.
 And of course, for our first use case, we'll focus on building a verfied talent pool for Blockchain-skilled resource.

 ### Project Details
 We expect the teams to already have a solid idea about the project's expected final state.